Kanakjr/HomeLab/README.md

-# HomeLab
-My Home Lab Setup - Architecture, Security and Functionality
+# My Home Lab Setup - Architecture, Security and Functionality

 ![HomeLab-Logo](images/logo.png)

 **Usecase:**
+-
 1. BitTorrent client to download and seed torrent files.
 Tool used: ***Transmission***.
 2. Automatically monitor and download TV shows and movies.
 Tools used - ***Sonarr, Radarr & Jackett***.
 3. Home Assistant and Automation.
 Tool used: ***Home Assistant***.